-We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we conduct late stage clinical trials for our sustained release drug delivery product candidates, in particular OTX-DP and OTX-TP, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
+We expect to devote substantial financial resources to our ongoing and planned activities, particularly as we conduct late stage clinical trials for our sustained release drug delivery product candidates, in particular DEXTENZA and OTX-TP, and seek marketing approval for any such product candidate for which we obtain favorable pivotal clinical results.
 We also expect to devote significant financial resources to conducting research and development and potentially seeking regulatory approval for our other product candidates.
 In addition, we plan to devote substantial financial resources to our commercialization efforts, including product manufacturing, sales, marketing and distribution for ReSure Sealant and any of our product candidates for which we obtain marketing approval.
 Accordingly, we may need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.

-As of June 30, 2015, we had cash and cash equivalents and marketable securities of \$123.7 million.
+As of September 30, 2015, we had cash and cash equivalents and marketable securities of \$113.6 million.
 We believe that our existing cash and cash equivalents and marketable securities will enable us to fund our operating expenses, debt service obligations and capital expenditure requirements at least through the third quarter of 2017.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the level of product sales from ReSure Sealant and any additional products for which we obtain marketing approval in the future; - ReSure Sealant and any additional products for which we obtain marketing approval in the future; - the progress, costs and outcome of the clinical trials of our sustained release drug delivery product candidates, in particular OTX-DP and OTX-TP; - the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates;

-- the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the extent to which we choose to establish collaboration, distribution or other marketing arrangements for our products and product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.
+- the level of product sales from ReSure Sealant and any additional products for which we obtain marketing approval in the future; - the costs of manufacturing, sales, marketing, distribution and other commercialization efforts with respect to ReSure Sealant and any additional products for which we obtain marketing approval in the future; - the costs of expanding our facilities to accommodate our manufacturing needs and expected growth in personnel; - the progress, costs and outcome of the clinical trials of our sustained release drug delivery product candidates, in particular DEXTENZA and OTX-TP; - the costs of advancing our internal development efforts for the back of the eye program through the remaining preclinical steps and potentially into an initial clinical trial; - · the scope, progress, costs and outcome of preclinical development and clinical trials of our other product candidates; - the costs, timing and outcome of regulatory review of our product candidates by the FDA, the EMA or other regulatory authorities; - the extent to which we choose to establish collaboration, distribution or other marketing arrangements for our products and product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or invest in other businesses, products and technologies.